 - Several optional minors are offered online.
 Students must consult with their advisors to plan a program of study and ensure course prerequisites are satisfied.
 For further information, consult the online programs summary.

 - The program is open to entering freshmen (with no previous college experience) as well as transfer students.
 Previously earned college credit can be applied toward completion of the program per these transfer guidelines.

 - The program can be completed in four years (full time) if the student follows our recommended sequence.
 Students also have the option of part-time study.
 Applicable transfer credit may be used to satisfy some program requirements, thus shortening the completion time.

-- The Marketing Program is open to eligible in-state and many out-of-state applicants.
-The program is closed to students residing in countries other than Canada and the United States (including U.S. Territories).
-The exceptions are U.S. military and State Department personnel and their family members with APO/FPO addresses.
+- The Marketing Program is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
+The program also is open to students in Canada (all provinces).
+The program is closed to students residing in countries other than the U.S. and Canada except for U.S. military and State Department personnel and their family members with APO/FPO addresses.

 About 50% of individuals who achieve senior management ranks have a marketing background.
 Marketing has been recognized as a fast-track to top corporate executive positions since most marketing positions require a thorough knowledge of the company, the customer, and the product.
 The marketing major at Indiana State University prepares students for successful careers in the dynamic and exciting world of marketing.
 The most common career specializations are listed below.

 - Digital marketing

 - Professional selling and sales management

 - Distribution management